-The State Bank of India (SBI) Mudra Loan refers to the loan given by the bank to small and medium scale businesses under the guidance of the Micro-Units Development and Refinance Agency (MUDRA).
-Launched in 2015, Mudra loan was initiated to provide necessary finance to Small, Micro and Medium-sized Enterprises (SMEs) sector units.
-Mudra Loan by SBI is offered at an attractive rate that starts from 11% onwards with low processing fee and easy repayment options.
+The State Bank of India (SBI) Mudra Loan refers to the loans given by the banks to Micro, Small & Medium Enterprises (MSMEs) under the guidance of the Micro-Units Development and Refinance Agency (MUDRA).
+Mudra scheme provides necessary finance to Small and Medium-sized Enterprises (SMEs) sector units.
+Mudra Loan by SBI is offered at attractive rates with low processing fee and easy repayment options.

 SBI Mudra Loan can be used to meet various requirements that include capacity expansion, modernization, buying machinery, business expansion and business related purposes.
 SBI Mudra loans are offered to business enterprises in services, manufacturing and trading sectors.